Executive Summary

 No startup pipeline

-No accelerators built for arts founders
+No accelerators built for founders

 What This Means for Technology Companies